jdjingdian/StaticRouteHelper/README.md

-# 典の静态路由小助手

-## 应用说明

-这是一个用Swift和SwiftUI写的macOS下的静态路由管理助手，可以方便地添加自己需要的路由，因为route命令需要超级用户权限，所以应用第一次运行的时候会需要输入密码。程序使用CoreData保存了用户添加的静态路由信息，再此后启动的时候就可以自动加载，避免重复输入。点击退出按钮可以安全退出应用，退出的时候会清空手动添加过的路由表，如果是意外退出，电脑重启后也会清空手动添加的路由表。

-在工作状态下，状态图标为绿色，并且此时无法从列表中删除该路由，点击图标后会清除该路由在系统中的设置，此时会有一个按钮出现，可以用来从列表中删除该路由，从而下次启动的时候不会加载。

-## 学到的一些知识点：

-慢慢补充ing……

-## TODO

-- 重写SwiftUI，MVVM
-- 使用Network Extension的方式添加路由（比较遥远，网上似乎没什么教程，而且要开通付费开发者账号……但这样的话iOS也可以使用了(V2)
-- 想办法复用Views
-- 添加汉语支持
+# Magicdian's static route helper

+This branch use to develop the feature: run command with SMJobBlessed

+And we are finished here.

+Let's get back to main branch

 License
 -------

-Paddington is licensed under the [GPLv3](#) license.
+StaticRouteHelper is licensed under the [GPLv3](#) license.
 Copyright &copy; 2021, Derek Jing